 Tenn.
-Code Ann. § 66-5-201 et seq. broadly covers disclosure requirements for home sellers in Tennessee.
+Code Ann. § 66-5-201 to 210 broadly cover disclosure requirements for home sellers in Tennessee.
 As a seller of a property with one to four dwelling units, you in most situations must provide the buyer with a disclosure statement before a purchase contract is signed.
 (For exemptions, such as for transfers between co-owners or divorcing spouses, see Tenn.
 Code Ann. § 66-5-209.)

-A disclosure statement is a short document signed by the seller that lists “any material defects known to the owner” about the property.
+A disclosure statement is a short document in which you'll list "any material defects known to [you]" about the property.
 Tenn.
-Code Ann. § 66-5-202 requires that the statement also include a notice to prospective purchasers buyers that they may wish to obtain professional advice or inspections of the property.
+Code Ann. § 66-5-202 requires that the statement also include a notice to prospective purchasers buyers that they might wish to obtain professional advice or inspections of the property.

-However, the buyer is permitted to waive his or her right to receive a full disclosure statement under this law.
-A buyer may do that if, for example, his or her intention is to demolish the entire home anyway, or if time is of the essence in the transaction, or if the market is ultra-hot and they feel it's their best hope to compete with other bidders.
+The prospective buyer can, however, waive the right to receive a full disclosure statement.
+Buyers might do that if, for example, their intention is to demolish the entire home, or if time is of the essence in the transaction, or if the market is ultra-hot and they feel it's their best hope to compete with other bidders.

-If the buyer does make this waiver, then you must provide what is known as a disclaimer statement.
-In a disclaimer statement, you are telling the buyer that you make "no representations or warranties as to the condition of the real property" and that buyer will be receiving the real property "as is;" that is, with all defects that may exist.
+If the buyer elects this waiver, you must provide what is known as a disclaimer statement.
+It tells the buyer that you make "no representations or warranties as to the condition of the real property" and that buyer will be receiving the real property "as is;" that is, with all defects that might exist.
 Like the disclosure statement, the disclaimer must be given to the buyer before a purchase contract is signed.

 Your disclosure statement must identify any material defects in the property about which you have actual knowledge.
 Tennessee's legislature conveniently provides a model form within Tenn.
-Code Ann. § 66-5-202, which fulfills all of the statutory requirements.
-The Tennessee Realtors Association also promulgates a similar seven-page form, which is available online for free.
-Speak with your own real estate attorney or agent to see whether he or she has a preferred disclosure form.
+Code Ann. § 66-5-210, which fulfills all of the statutory requirements.
+The Tennessee Realtors Association has crafted it into a similar form, available online.
+Your own real estate attorney or agent can provide you with a copy of the latest version.

-There are certain issues you need not disclose.
-Like many states, Tennessee has a specific section of its statuteproviding that home sellers do not need to provide any information to potential buyers about whether or not prior residents were “afflicted with human immunodeficiency virus (HIV) or other disease which has been determined by medical evidence to be highly unlikely to be transmitted through the occupancy of a dwelling place.”
-Similarly, you do not need to disclose whether the property was the site of a homicide or suicide.
-All of these topics might spook certain potential buyers, but the legislature acknowledges that they should not be relevant to the sale.
+There are certain issues Tennessee home sellers need not disclose.
+Like many states, Tennessee provides that home sellers have no obligation to provide information to potential buyers about whether or not prior residents had HIV or other diseases that medical evidence says are highly unlikely to be transmitted through the occupancy of a dwelling place.

-Any Tennessean selling a property wants the transaction to go as smoothly as possible, while also fetching the highest possible purchase price.
-You have most likely taken pains to make your home look perfect to prospective buyers, perhaps by painting the walls or mowing the grass.
-Won't telling the buyer about defects undermine your efforts?
+Any Tennessean selling property wants the transaction to go as smoothly as possible, while also fetching the highest possible purchase price.
+Won't telling the buyer about defects undermine this?

-In the short term, it might.
 Undoubtedly, Tennessee buyers will take note of major defects that you disclose and haven't repaired.
 It would be reasonable for major defects to influence the price the buyer is willing to pay for the home, though you'll likely have taken that account into setting the price already.

-In the longer term, however, the law gives you important incentives to be fully honest.
-First of all, there are strict statutory penalties against you as the seller if the buyer discovers an undisclosed material defect after closing.
+The law does, however, give you important incentives to be fully honest.
+First, there are strict statutory penalties against sellers if the buyer discovers an undisclosed material defect after closing.
 According to Tenn.
-Code Ann. § 66-5-208, the buyer has specific remedies for an owner’s misrepresentations.
-Damages include an action “for actual damages suffered as a result of defects existing in the property as of the date of execution of the real estate purchase contract….”
-This means that the buyer can recoup the costs of repairing or replacing whatever the material defect was.
-For example, if you failed to disclose a busted heat pump, you could be on the hook for replacing the pump.
+Code Ann. § 66-5-208, the buyer can sue for actual damages suffered; the costs of repairing or replacing whatever the material defect was.

 Note that Tenn.
 Code Ann. § 66-5-201 also mandates that the seller make the disclosures in good faith."
-In this context, “good faith” essentially means "no funny business."
+In this context, that essentially means "no funny business."
 The legislature wants you to be open and honest, and not to try to obfuscate defects or intentionally mislead the prospective buyer.

 Beyond these fears of possible litigation, the practical benefit of disclosure is simple: It creates trust.
-If you tell a buyer about a problem, he or she is more likely to want to do business with you.
+If you tell prospective buyers about a problem, they are more likely to want to do business with you.
 It shows that you are not trying to pretend that your property is flawless.
 Could this honesty lower the purchase price, or maybe even scare a buyer away?
 Maybe.
 But most Tennessee sellers know that honesty today could save them headaches tomorrow.